TRPV1: Desensitization

 Upon prolonged exposure to capsaicin, TRPV1 activity decreases, a phenomenon called desensitization.
 Extracellular calcium ions are required for this phenomenon, thus influx of calcium and the consequential increase of intracellular calcium mediate this effect.
 Various signaling pathways such as phosphorylation by PKA and PKC, interaction with calmodulin, dephosphorylation by calcineurin, and the decrease of PIP2, have been implicated in the regulation of desensitization of TRPV1.
 Desensitization of TRPV1 is thought to underlie the paradoxical analgesic effect of capsaicin.

 Clinical significance

 Peripheral nervous system

 As a result of its involvement in nociception, TRPV1 has been a target for the development of pain reducers (analgesics).
 Three major strategies have been used:

-TRPV1 Use
+TRPV1 use

-The TRPV1 receptor is useful to be able to measure how an organism can sense temperature change.
+The TRPV1 receptor can be used to measure how an organism can sense temperature change.
 In the lab the receptor may be removed from mice giving them the inability to detect differences in ambient temperature.
 In the pharmaceutical field this allows for the blocking of heat receptors giving patients with inflammatory disorders or severe burning pains a chance to heal without the pain.
 The lack of the TRPV1 receptor gives a glimpse into the developing brain as heat can kill most organisms in large enough doses, so this removal process shows researchers how the inability to sense heat may be detrimental to the survivability of an organism and then translate this to human heat disorders.